zeroc-ice/ice/js/README.md

 ```

 This opens the test page (http://127.0.0.1:8080) using the system's default
 browser.
-These tests require a web browser wtih ECMAScript 6 support, such as
+These tests require a web browser with ECMAScript 6 support, such as
 a recent version of Chrome, Firefox or Safari.

 If you are using another web browser, such as Microsoft Edge or Internet